Skip to main content

 Label cash before you spend any of it.
 Put tax first, since freelancer income is typically paid without automatic withholding and may require estimated payments during the year.

-Add a tax review trigger in your tracker, such as Add current threshold after verification, so you revisit allocations when income shifts.
+Use a tax review trigger in your tracker, with the current threshold pending tax-record or advisor verification, so you revisit allocations when income shifts.
 Then fund operating using your survival-number floor, move money to reserve, and treat only the remainder as discretionary.

 The key discipline here is timing and records.
 Detailed tracking makes it easier to confirm what is truly available to spend.
 When the split is delayed, it becomes easier to cover routine expenses with funds that were meant for taxes or your buffer.